YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/02.Fetching-Resources/docs.md

 200 OK

-A server MUST respond to a successful request to fetch an individual resource or resource collection with a 200 OK response.
+The server responds to a successful request to fetch an individual resource or resource collection with a 200 OK response.

-A server MUST respond to a successful request to fetch a resource collection with an array of resource objects or an empty array ([]) as the response document's primary data.
+The server responds to a successful request to fetch a resource collection with an array of resource objects or an empty array ([]) as the response document's primary data.

 For example, a GET request to a collection of trade activities could return: